November is the Month the Church Dedicates to the Holy Souls in Purgatory

 November 13: St. Didacus Confessor, Simple.

-November 14: St. Josaphat Bishop and Martyr, Double.
+November 14: XXV Sunday after Pentecost, Double; Commemoration of St. Josaphat Bishop and Martyr.

 November 16: St. Gertrude Virgin, Double.